 Neopenda obtained a prototype ready for clinical trials, further improvement, and raised $900k with a biomedical wearable.

-Watch our on-demand webinar with Teresa Cauvel, CTO at Neopenda, and Yevgeniy Karplyuk, IoT Technical Lead at Ciklum to learn their experience and find out how to build an IoT healthtech device from scratch:
+Watch our webinar with Teresa Cauvel, CTO at Neopenda, and Yevgeniy Karplyuk, IoT Technical Lead at Ciklum to learn their experience and find out how to build an IoT healthtech device from scratch:

 Do you have another challenge for our R&D Team?
 Let us bring your ideas to life!